-Here’s the simple truth on a somewhat taboo subject, running on your period is possible.
-Training is achievable during periods – though, to be honest – it can be less than enjoyable.
+Here’s the simple truth on a somewhat taboo subject, running and exercising during your period is possible.
+It’s doable – though, to be honest – it can be less than enjoyable.
 Here are some simple tips to help you train… every day of the month.

 Not all women can relate to Pippig’s heroic, if not daunting example of perseverance.

-Most women runners are affected one way or another, so let’s take a deeper look.
+Most women athletes are affected one way or another, so let’s take a deeper look.

 Sports and the cycle phases: when to be careful

-Knowledge of your cycle can be a strong ally to optimizing your training.
-Take extra care in your training sessions from around day 14 until day 28 of your period.
-During this time there’s up to three times extra risk to ACL injuries (like rupture) to the knee.(2)
+Knowledge of your cycle can be a strong ally when you’re trying to optimize your training.
+Take extra during your workout sessions from around day 14 until day 28 of your period.
+During this time there’s up to three times extra risk of ACL injuries (like rupture) to the knee.(2)